 Child #3.
 When he was 2.5 years old, we thought we were on the verge of potty training.
 His bladder control was perfect.
 He could keep his diaper dry for hours until he got to a potty.
 He was dry overnight.
 He wasn’t pooping in the potty yet, but we figured that would come soon.

-He had bowel control and predictable bowel patterns.
+In that full two year period, he had bowel control and predictable bowel patterns.
 He would poop in his diaper every afternoon, when he was alone for naptime.
-We sent him to a preschool that required potty training, and we explained our circumstances.
+He went to a preschool that required potty training, and we explained our circumstances.
 We told them that they would never need to deal with it, and sure enough, he never peed or pooped in his diaper at preschool the whole year.
 He saved it till he was home for nap time.

 Why wouldn’t he poop in the potty?
 I wish I knew!
 We tried to figure out if it was fear or aversion or if he’d had a painful poop that scared him or what.
 We never knew.
 We tried to motivate him in a lot of ways.
 We tried offering stickers and candy and so on.
 But, although he would sit on the potty for us, no poop ever came out.
 We gave him privacy, we tried to help him feel safe.
 We tried having him sit on the potty with his diaper on to see if he could poop if the diaper was on.
 Nothing worked.
 You just can’t get someone to poop on command.
 When he reached 4.5 we started having occasional success which we rewarded and praised.
 We went on a road trip, and were afraid we would lose progress when we were away from home, but instead, that was when he finally potty trained.
 We did give him rewards for each poop, but I don’t think that was the reason he did it.
 I think he was just finally ready to do it, and the rewards were a nice perk.